-Parents with a complaint about the school's actions in regard to their child's medical condition should discuss these directly with the headteacher / SENCO in the first instance.
-If the headteacher / SENCO cannot resolve the matter, they will direct parents to the school's complaints procedure.
+Parent/carers with a complaint about the school's actions in regard to their child's medical condition should discuss these directly with the Headteacher / SENCO in the first instance.
+If the Headteacher / SENCO cannot resolve the matter, they will direct parent/carers to the school's complaints procedure.